dollplayer2501/raleway_love/README.md

 1. I use tiling window manager and the transparent window by picom.
 2. When I look at the display, I only need to know the current time though the transparent window.

+No one creates a theme like this, so I don't think there is a demand for it, but I use it normally.

 ## Requirements

 1. Raleway font